OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

 The evaluation is performed a) with CT scans and DRRs, as well as b) with real X-ray images.

 ### DRR test results
 The DRRs are created using a test set of 20 CT scans.
 The DRR pairs are used as input and the CT scans as ground truth.
-The Marching Cubes algorithm is used to create a set of 3D bone meshes from the segmentation map.
+The [Marching Cubes algorithm](https://www.researchgate.net/publication/202232897_Marching_Cubes_A_High_Resolution_3D_Surface_Construction_Algorithm) is used to create a set of 3D bone meshes from the segmentation map.
 The metrics are calculated using the reconstructions (not the segmentation map).
 The results are shown in the table.
-As we can see, the average distance to the bones is about 1.3 mm and we have an average Dice score of 0.9.
+As we can see, the chamfer distance to the bones is about 1.3 mm and we have an average Dice score of 0.9.

 |              | Background | Femur | Patella | Tibia | Fibula | Bones average |
 |--------------|------------|-------|---------|-------|--------|---------------|